-Leveraged ETFs and ETNs — like 2x or 3x funds that promise to move two or three times as much as the VIX, S&P 500, Nasdaq, or oil prices — are popular with beginners.
-On the surface, they sound amazing: if the market goes up 1%, your fund should go up 2% or 3%.
+Leveraged ETFs like 2x or 3x funds that promise to move two or three times as much as the VIX, S&P 500, Nasdaq, or oil prices are popular among traders.
+On the surface, they sound amazing: if the market goes up 1%, the stock should go up 2% or 3%.

 But there’s a catch.
 Over time, these products often lose value even when the underlying market goes higher.
 The hidden reason is something called beta slippage.